Watch the Info Session with Dr. Hain

 a.
 Submit a Color Copy of your Passport Photo Page.

 c.
-To learn more about how to obtain a Passport or renew your Passport, please visit our webpage here.
+To learn more about how to obtain a Passport or renew your Passport, please visit our Passport web page.
 The Study Abroad Office has provided the necessary steps and links for the Passport process.

 d.
 You can also find more information in the Student Program Guide.